guidohummel1997/GA4-eec/README.md

 2. "add_shipping_info"
 3. "add_payment_info"

-- These are the detailed instructions about the "begin_checkout" event:
+1. These are the detailed instructions about the "begin_checkout" event:
+   - "push" the code once the user, when seeing the cart, clicks the violet button "Check out".
+   - If a user then goes back to the cart page, do not "push" it again (to prevent double tracking).

-- These are the detailed instructions about the "add_shipping_info" event:
+2. These are the detailed instructions about the "add_shipping_info" event:
+   - "push" the code once the user, when checking out, after inserting its billing info, clicks the violet button "Continue to payment".
+   - If a user then goes back to the cart page, do not "push" it again (to prevent double tracking).

-- These are the detailed instructions about the "add_payment_info" event:
+3. These are the detailed instructions about the "add_payment_info" event:
+   - "push" the code once the user, when checking out, after inserting its payment details, clicks the violet button "Pay now".
+   - Do not "push" the code when a user reaches the thank you page.
+   - If a user then goes back to the cart page, do not "push" it again (to prevent double tracking).

 If you have any doubts please message me on Slack.